-Length of program: The Post-BSN to DNP/FNP track of study leads to eligibility for certification as a Family Nurse Practitioner (FNP) through the American Nurses Credentialing Center (ANCC) and requires a minimum of 84 semester credit hours, including 53 didactic credit hours, 4 seminar credits, and 24 clinical credit hours.
+Length of program: The Post-BSN to DNP-FNP track of study leads to eligibility for certification as a Family Nurse Practitioner (FNP) through the American Nurses Credentialing Center (ANCC) and the American Academy of Nurse Practitioner (AANP).
+Thie DNP FNP track is 80 semester credit hours, including 53 didactic credit hours, 4 seminar credits, and 23 clinical credit hours.